![]() |

 questions. - Terri Lombardo

-you can modify Terri's great ideas to go along with your favorite
+(Remember, you can modify Terri's great ideas to go along with

-about the black and gold!
-Below you can see some of the ways her
+excited about the black and gold!
+Below you can see some of the

-class is getting ready for some football and learning at the same
+ways her class is getting ready for some football and learning at

-time.
-All the clipart found in Terri's pictures came from the
+the same time.
+All the clipart found in Terri's pictures came

 pictures, Terri!!!